 2. I have to see it before I believe it

-Most people believe current reality to be all that there is.
+Most people believe current reality is all that there is.
 Physical reality is actually residual from past thinking.
-You're actually witnessing the past when you look at current reality.
+When you look at current reality, you're witnessing the past.

-This means that in order to bring forth a desire, you must actually believe it BEFORE you see it.
-This is how things are created–they are made in the minds of creators first, and then manifested physically on the outside.
+This means that to bring forth a desire, you must believe it BEFORE you see it.
+This is how things are created–made in our minds first and then manifested physically on the outside.

-People believe a lot of things simply aren't possible for them based on what they've seen, which as we've just discussed, is no basis for what can be.
+People believe many things aren't possible for them based on what they've seen, which, as we've just discussed, is no basis for what can be.

-My very close friend, Mama Instincts, decided she was tired of dealing with mosquito bites, so she began to shift her belief that mosquitoes affect her.
-When I was staying with her this past summer, I actually saw three mosquitos on her leg at the same time and later noticed she had absolutely no signs of mosquito bites, while my legs were covered with them.
+My close friend, Mama Instincts, decided she was tired of dealing with mosquito bites, so she shifted her belief that mosquitoes affect her.
+When I was staying with her this past summer, I saw three mosquitos on her leg simultaneously and later noticed she had no signs of mosquito bites while my legs were covered with them.

 Most people wouldn't believe this to be a possibility.
-She used to believe mosquitos affected her and suffered from their bites, and now her body no longer reacts to them.
-She kept affirming to herself her new belief and once the belief made its way into her subconscious mind, it became a reality she could see.
+She used to believe mosquitos affected her and that she suffered from their bites, but now her body no longer reacts to them.
+She kept affirming to herself her new belief, and once the belief made its way into her subconscious mind, it became a reality she could see.

-How many things do you believe aren't possible for you simply because you're basing your belief on what you've seen for yourself or others?
-What's possible for all of us if we based our possibilities not on tangible proof from the past, but on what we can imagine to be true in our minds first?
+How many things do you believe aren't possible simply because you're basing your belief on what you've seen for yourself or others?
+What's possible for all of us if we base our possibilities not on tangible proof from the past but on what we can imagine to be true in our minds first?

-Believe it and you will eventually see it, that is the way our universe operates.
+Believe it, and you will eventually see it; that is how our universe operates.

 3. You have to work hard for what you want

-Working hard is a virtue in our Western society.
-We put struggle, exhaustion and sacrifice on a pedestal so that we can feel okay about receiving good things.
+Working hard is a virtue in Western society.
+We put struggle, exhaustion, and sacrifice on a pedestal so that we can feel okay about receiving good things.
 This stems from most of us not really feeling worthy of good things unless we work hard for them.
-It's also based on a very outdated premise once again that we aren't in a vibration based universe that yields to us what we put out vibrationally.
+It's also based on a very outdated premise once again: that we aren't in a vibration-based universe that yields to us what we put out vibrationally.

 The more we value struggle, the more of it we get.
-It's universal law.
+It's a universal law.

-You don't have to work hard anymore than you have to see things first in order to believe they're possible.
-You just have to hold your vision in your mind, feel it as real in your inner experience, and allow it to manifest in your outer experience.
-I'm not saying action won't be taken, because it will.
+You don't have to work hard any more than you have to see things first to believe they're possible.
+You have to hold your vision in your mind, feel it as real in your inner experience, and allow it to manifest in your outer experience.
+I'm not saying action won't be taken because it will.

 When you're in alignment, you want to take action.
-But the action will be irresistible to every fiber in your being.
+But the action will be irresistible to every fiber of your being.
 It will not feel hard.

-Your only work is to make the desire vivid and real in your mind, and from there your subconscious mind will execute the desire and it will show up in the most fulfilling ways.
-No struggle or sacrifice needed.
+Your only work is to make the desire vivid and real in your mind.
+From there, your subconscious mind will execute the desire, and it will show up in the most fulfilling ways.
+No struggle or sacrifice is needed.

 4. Professionals/others know what's best for me

 I can't tell you how many times I've seen people shot down by others for not listening to the advice of a professional or a well-meaning relative/friend.
-From a young age we are lead to believe that someone else always knows better than we do about ourselves and that we can't trust our feelings and thoughts.
+From a young age, we are led to believe that someone else always knows better than we do about ourselves and that we can't trust our feelings and thoughts.

 Bring your inner child up to the surface so they can be here to read these words with you: YOU CAN TRUST YOURSELF.
 You are worthy of that trust.

-We all have a voice inside ourselves that let us know what's in alignment or not for us and it's actually always playing a game of hot or cold with us.
+We all have a voice inside ourselves that tells us what's in alignment with us or not, and it's actually always playing a game of hot or cold with us.

-When you're getting really far from the truth, you feel negative emotions such as fear, depression, hate, resentment and guilt.
-This is your inner voice saying "COLD, YOU'RE SO COLD!!
+When you're getting far from the truth, you feel negative emotions such as fear, depression, hate, resentment, and guilt.
+This is your inner voice saying, "COLD, YOU'RE SO COLD!!
 COME BACK OVER HERE WHERE I AM."

-When you're getting really close to the truth, you feel positive emotions such as joy, love, contentment, peace, and forgiveness.
-This is your inner voice saying "YOU ARE SO DANG HOT, WHOOOHOOO!!
+When you're getting close to the truth, you feel positive emotions such as joy, love, contentment, peace, and forgiveness.
+This is your inner voice saying, "YOU ARE SO DANG HOT, WHOOOHOOO!!
 THIS FEELS SO GOOD!"

-I tell this to my kids all the time because it's a great thing to understand deeply that when you're not feeling good, it's because your inner voice/being is not having the same thoughts as you.
+I tell my kids this all the time because it's a great thing to understand that when you're not feeling good, it's because your inner voice/being does not have the same thoughts as you.
 When you feel fear, you feel horrible because your inner being doesn't agree with your fearful thoughts.

 When you feel elated and on top of the world, you feel amazing because your inner being is soaring with you.

 Stop seeking so many outside opinions and trust that all of your answers can be found within.
-You aren't alone in there; you've got an inner being holding your hand at all times.
+You aren't alone in there; you've got an inner being always holding your hand.

 Jessica